Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Press the Start button, type cmd, and select Run as administrator from the list.

 - When Command Prompt starts, you need to enter the following lines:

 - After both commands are executed, close Command Prompt and check if the problem is resolved.

-- Select Accounts > Family & other people.
+- Select Accounts, then click on Family & other users.

 - In Other people section select Add someone else to this PC.

 - Select I don’t have this person’s sign-in information.

 - Select Add a user without a Microsoft account.